Ovarian Cancer in Girls

 How is it Diagnosed?

 The doctor will examine your baby girl internally to feel any swelling or lump in the ovaries.
-If further tests are required, the doctor will refer to a specialist who will conduct a blood test, MRI scans, ultrasound, and a CT scan to diagnose ovarian cancer.
+If further tests are required, the doctor will refer them to a specialist who will conduct a blood test, MRI scans, ultrasound, and a CT scan to diagnose ovarian cancer.

 How is it Treated?